KauzClay/docs-tap/cloud-native-runtimes/how-to-guides/app-operators/resource_management.hbs.md

   from consuming excessive resources and increase the stability of the entire cluster.

-You can tailor the memory and CPU of Knative system controllers by using the CNRs `resource_management` config option.
+You can tailor the memory and CPU of Knative system controllers by using the Cloud Native Runtimes `resource_management` config option.

 ## <a id='update-resources'></a> Configuring memory and cpu requests and limits for Knative Serving resources

-To configure the memory and CPU allocation for the deployments in the `knative-serving` namespace, you must specify the `resource_management` config option on CNRs.
+To configure the memory and CPU allocation for the deployments in the `knative-serving` namespace, you must specify the `resource_management` config option on Cloud Native Runtimes.
 You can only configure the following deployments:

 - `activator`
 - `autoscaler`